TravidP/TravidP.github.io/README.md

 ### 2. the Electric Autonomous Mining Truck Without Cabin
 #### _2022 - Present_
-- Designed a solution for battery exchange transfer and system, remote control, and install the virous sensors.
+- Designed a solution for battery exchange transfer and system, remote control, and install the various sensors.
 - Analyze and diagnose the breakdown of the autonomous vehicle, including TCS, EBS and Hydraulic steering system.
 - Enhanced the full-time autonomous operation capability to reach more than 120% of the manual by EV trucks.
 - Dispatched 10 homogeneous autonomous vehicles in a closed mining area by using the intelligent system in real-time.